joepietrzyk/better-share-button/README.md

 1. Fork the repository.
 2. Commit all changes to a new branch (`git checkout -b feature/my-feature`).
-3. Ensure proper styling is enforced (`npm run format` and `npm run lint`).
+3. Ensure proper styling is enforced (`pnpm lint` and `pnpm lint`).
-4. Make sure all the unit tests pass (`npm run test`).
+4. Make sure all the unit tests pass (`pnpm test`).
 Add or modify any unit tests necessary for your changes.
 5. Open a Pull Request.

 ## License